 In 1911 the NAACP issued its official mission statement:

 "To promote equality of rights and to eradicate caste or race prejudice among the citizens of the United States; to advance the interest of colored citizens; to secure for them impartial suffrage; and to increase their opportunities for securing justice in the courts, education for the children, employment according to their ability and complete equality before law."

 Although Du Bois was the only African American currently serving on the executive board (he was elected as Director of Publicity and Research in 1910), his presence made a huge impact on the organization.

 Launching the NAACP's official journal, The Crisis, Du Bois edited the publication to include news reports on race issues as well as creative writing by African Americans.
 The publication would go on to have an indelible influence on the Harlem Renaissance by promoting works by Langston Hughes and other famous Black writers.

 In its early days, the NAACP strongly influenced the Supreme Court

 Among its early achievements, the NAACP helped open the door for African Americans to serve in World War I. In 1915 it also organized national marches to protest director D.W.
 Griffith's The Birth of a Nation, which romanticized the Ku Klux Klan, and resulted in many cities boycotting the film.

 It strongly influenced the Supreme Court decisions of 1) Guinn v.
-United States (1915), which deemed Oklahoma's grandfather clause unconstitutional because it made voting requirements for black citizens much more difficult than for white citizens and 2) Buchanan v.
-Warley (1917), which forbid local governments to segregate blacks into residential districts.
+United States (1915), which deemed Oklahoma's grandfather clause unconstitutional because it made voting requirements for Black citizens much more difficult than for white citizens and 2) Buchanan v.
+Warley (1917), which forbid local governments to segregate Black people into residential districts.

 Under the legal counsel of Thurgood Marshall, the NAACP would have another major legislative victory decades later in Brown v.
 Board of Education (1954), which deemed racial segregation in public schools as unconstitutional.